human154/gleam-book/README.md

 // Now x is 1 and y is 2.
 ```

 Gleam code is a bit simpler to read and understand than languages that allow both ways of working with data.
 When you see something like `increment(x)`, you can immediately know that the function does not change `x` because the language doesn't allow changing data.
-Likewise, when you're writing Gleam code, you never need to decide between mutating data or just creating new data, you always create new data.
+Likewise, when you're writing Gleam code, you never need to decide between mutating data or creating new data, you always create new data.

 ### Shadowing